invertase/dart_custom_lint/README.md

 ### Using the Dart debugger and enabling hot-restart.

-To enable hot-restart and use the Dart debugger, we'll want to start plugins using mechanism.
+To enable hot-restart and use the Dart debugger, we'll want to start plugins in a slightly different way.

 First, create a `tools/custom_lint_debug.dart` file next to `tools/custom_lint.dart` with the following content: